eegml/eeghdf/README.md

   - simplier than neo, but may need more of neo's structures as use grows
 - [ONE format](https://int-brain-lab.github.io/ONE/one_reference.html)
 - compare with [MNE](http://martinos.org/mne/stable/index.html) fif format of mne project to evolve
+- see also similar ideas to HDF5 in [zarr](https://zarr.readthedocs.io/en/stable/) and the [N5 format](https://github.com/saalfeldlab/n5) which can use HDF5 as a backend.

 ##### future goals
 - look to support multiple records and different sampling rates
 - look to add fields for clinical report text
 - look to add field for montages and electrode geometry
 - "extension" group

+- add further cloud support examples, perhaps using [fsspec](https://github.com/fsspec/filesystem_spec) which provides a python file interface to many storage backends.

 ## installation
 ```